July 30, 2019

 Define a budget that’s suitable for investing in domain names.
 While some people can spare only $100, others have no worries investing $10,000.
 The rule of thumb is to only invest an amount you can lose without headaches.
 Every investment carries risks, so avoid putting critical amounts into assets.

-Simply put, you want to find domains that would be a valuable asset to your buyer.
+Simply put, you want to find domains that would be a valuable asset to your buyer (read our post on how to value a domain name).

-If you were buying a domain for your business or company or hobby, what would you look for?
-Is the domain you just bought something that you would actually use?
-Try to put yourself in the buyer’s position to make sure that any domain you buy is actually something that will have value.
+If you were buying a domain for your business, company or hobby, what would you look for?
+Is the domain you just bought something you would actually use?
+Try to put yourself in the buyer’s position to make sure that any domain you buy has value.

 It is also helpful to stick to an area that you’re familiar with.
-Remember to ask yourself, what kind of domains are other people in this industry buying?
+Ask yourself, what kind of domains are other people in this industry buying?
 Would you buy this name if you were in that position?
 How much would this domain help them get found online or give them authority in their industry?

-The top-level domain (TLD) also contributes significantly to a domain name’s value. “.COM” is the most common TLD, and domains ending with this suffix tend to be more valuable than others because of high demand.
-However, there are other valuable TLDs, such as .NET, .CO, .CC, and .ORG.
+The top-level domain (TLD) also contributes significantly to a domain name’s value. “.com” is the most common TLD, and domains ending with this suffix tend to be more valuable than others because of high demand.
+However, there are other valuable TLDs, such as .net, .co, .ai, and .org.

 What are the best types of domain names to buy?